 Dental implants are artificial teeth.
 They consist of a post that is placed into your jaw to mimic a tooth root, an abutment, and a crown.
-The abutment is screwed onto the post and acts an anchor for the crown.
+The abutment is screwed onto the post and acts as an anchor for the crown.
 Dentists can craft the crown to closely match the shape and color of your remaining teeth for a natural appearance.

 What Are the Benefits of Dental Implants?

 For patients, dental implants provide a long list of benefits over other tooth restoration methods.
 Because implants are placed directly into the jaw, there is no risk of a poor fit or slippage, as may occur with dentures.
 Dental implants don’t require any special care and can be brushed and flossed like your natural teeth.
 Because implants don’t rely on neighboring teeth for support, as bridges do, they don’t damage healthy teeth.